ArnaudBelcour/bigecyhmm/README.md

 - `function_participation`: a folder containing one tabulated file per sample from the abundance file.
 For each sample, it gives the function abundance associated with each organism in the community.

+- `function_abundance_sample.tsv`: a tabulated file containing the ratio of abundance of each function in the different sample.
+Rows correspond to the functions and columns correspond to the samples.
+It is used to create the `heatmap_abundance_samples.png` file.
 - `heatmap_abundance_samples.png`: a heatmap showing the abundance for all the HMMs searched by bigecyhmm in the different samples.
-- `function_abundance_sample.tsv`: the tabulated file associated with the creation of the `heatmap_abundance_samples.png` file.
 - `cycle_abundance_sample.tsv`: a tabulated file showing the abundance of major functions in biogeochemical cycles.
+Rows correspond to the major functions and columns correspond to the samples.
 - `polar_plot_merged.png`: a polar plot showing the abundance of major functions in the samples.

 `function_occurrence` is a folder containing all visualisation associated with occurrence values.
 It contains:

+- `function_occurrence.tsv`: a tabulated file containing the ratio for each function.
+Rows correspond to the function and the column corresponds to the community.
+It is used to create the `heatmap_occurrence.png` file.
 - `heatmap_occurrence.png`: a heatmap showing the occurrence for all the HMMs searched by bigecyhmm in the community (all the input protein files).
-- `function_occurrence.tsv`: the tabulated file associated with the creation of the `heatmap_occurrence.png` file.
 - `cycle_occurence.tsv`: a tabulated file showing the occurrence of major functions in biogeochemical cycles.
+Rows correspond to the major function and the column corresponds to the community.
 - `polar_plot_merged.png`: a polar plot showing the occurrence of major functions in the samples.

 `bigecyhmm_visualisation.log` is a log file.